ConOLeary/LowestCommonAncestor/README.md

 - JUNit Tests: I have used these before.
 - Eclipse: I have used this IDE in combination with JUNit and Java before.

+<u>Conclusion</u>
+Incoherency between the way I designed my Binary Tree and Directed Acyclic Graph data structures led to trouble, particarly with algorithm design.
+Ultimately got the two data structures and the LCA algo for the BT running and tested, but didn't finish the LCA algo adaption for the DAG.

 ###